Soulrealz/CityMap/README.md

 --- DONE using DFS
 5. Check if you can go around all intersections without visiting the same intersection twice.
 If such a feat is possible, calculate that distance
 6. Check if from one intersection you can reach all other intersections
+--- DONE just using dijkstra and checking if dist == INT_MAX
 7. Find all streets that go into a deadend intersection.
 Street name is formed from the intersection where it starts and the intersection where it ends.
 Example A -> B -> C. C is a deadend so street name would be "B and C"